The Rise of the Mamluks: A Military Elite Forged in Slavery

 Battle of Ain Jalut (1260): Cavalry and Deception

 The Mamluks’ greatest field victory was at Ain Jalut in Palestine, where Sultan Qutuz and his general Baybars defeated the seemingly invincible Mongol army under Kitbuqa.
 The Mamluks used the classic feigned retreat: they advanced, then pretended to flee, drawing the Mongols into a narrow valley.
 Hidden reserves then emerged from the hills, trapping the Mongols between the retreating Mamluks and the new forces.
 The Mamluk cavalry, with their superior archery and mobility, won the day.
-This battle cemented the reputation of Mamluk cavalry as the premier horse-archers of their era.
+This battle cemented the reputation of Mamluk cavalry as the premier horse-archers of their era and marked the first major defeat of the Mongols in the Islamic world, halting their westward expansion.

 Siege of Acre (1291): The End of the Crusader States